camunda/camunda-docs-manual/content/reference/rest/decision-definition/get-query-count.md

 ---

-Request the number of decision definitions that fulfill the query criteria.
+Requests the number of decision definitions that fulfill the query criteria.
-Takes the same filtering parameters as the [GET query]({{< relref "reference/rest/decision-definition/get-query.md" >}}).
+Takes the same filtering parameters as the [Get Decision Definitions]({{< relref "reference/rest/decision-definition/get-query.md" >}}) method.

 # Method